thomaslenaour/ytrack/subjects/arithmetic-operators/README.md

 - `firstSum` The sum of two numbers
 - `firstSub` The subtraction of two numbers
 - `firstMult` The multiplication of two numbers
-- `firstDivision` The division of two numbers rounded to 2 decimal places
+- `firstDivision` The division of two numbers
 - `firstModulus` The modulo of two numbers

 ### Notions